-Bosnia: NGO Ekotim Complains to Energy Community Over China-Backed Tuzla TPP Project19.
-October 2016. / SEE Energy News
+Bosnia: NGO Ekotim Complains to Energy Community Over China-Backed Tuzla TPP Project, SEE Energy News

 Sarajevo-based environmental watchdog Ekotim had submitted a complaint to the Energy Community over ‘lax pollution limits’ for a new Chinese-backed 450 MW unit planned at Bosnia’s Tuzla coal-fired power plant, CEE Bankwatch Network said on Monday.